zGaly/zGaly/README.md

 - **WooCommerce VaspExpresso Plugin**
   Shipping integration plugin developed for internal use at a company, connecting WooCommerce stores to the VaspExpresso carrier service.
   → [Documentation](https://github.com/zGaly/woocommerce-vaspexpresso)

+- **Mini Swift Projects**
+  - [Quote of the Day](https://github.com/zGaly/swift-quoteoftheday): New Quotes, reflections to make about them.

 - **Mini Kotlin Projects**
   A series of small Android apps built during my academic training to practice architecture, data handling, and UI logic: